跳到主要内容

 })

-Our healthcheck(s) can be executed using a controller, which can be easily setup using the NestJS CLI.
+Our healthcheck(s) can be executed using a controller, which can be easily set up using the Nest CLI.

-$ nest generate controller health
+$ nest g controller health

 info Info It is highly recommended to enable shutdown hooks in your application.
-The Terminus integration makes use of this lifecycle event if enabled.
+Terminus integration makes use of this lifecycle event if enabled.
 Read more about shutdown hooks here.

 HTTP Healthcheck